SquirrelCraft/squirrelpak-scripts/bin/server/readme.txt

 #
-#     Internal Server Scripts - SquirrelPAK LP20 Only
+#     Internal Server Scripts - SquirrelPAK xxxx Only
 #
 #     These scripts are for our internal use.
 You may use them for your
 #     own servers but at your own risk!
 We are using MineOS